-As long as youre organised and efficient, you can help make others lives easier people who will then in turn help you out.
+As long as you’re organised and efficient, you can help make other lives easier – people who will then, in turn, help you out.

 Katie is a graduate subsea engineer at BP.
 To find out more about the culture and people at BP, read our Open Interview with chief IT architect, Mark Brunton.